ioaneomerod/ioaneomerod.github.io/essays/coding-standards-are-important.md

 ---
 layout: essay
 type: essay
-title: Coding Standards Are Tedious But Important
+title: Coding Standards are Tedious but Important
 # All dates must be YYYY-MM-DD format!
 date: 2019-09-26
 labels: